WARP-LAB/WARP-GUIDES-WEBPACK/05-html-and-cache/readme.md

 It is possible to build/generate `public/index.html` using webpack on the fly (note: *building* differs from *serving*).

 It is not only about development.
 Such generated `index.html` file really can be also used in staging and production tiers.
-Moreover the generated file can be actually some serverside template engine file that is then read by serverside app before dynamically serving it to the client (i.e. `index.php`).
+Moreover the generated file can be actually some serverside template engine file that is then read by serverside app before dynamically serving it to the client (i.e. even `index.php`).

 ## Install